middle-ages/effect-tree/src/draw/README.md

 The struts are set by default to empty space, as that is what you usually expect as padding, however we set specific glyphs to draw borders, separators, connectors and other elements where size depends on content.

-When your parts are ready, the {@link draw} function will recursively fold the part into a list of string rows for display.
+When your parts are ready, the `drawPart` function will recursively fold the part into a list of string rows for display.

 ### Atoms